Description

 - Increased heart rate – consistent but no increased cardiac events

-- Hypoglycemia risk in diabetics on other medications
+- Hypoglycemia risk in diabetics on other drugs

-- Theoretical pancreatitis risk (class effect, not observed in trials)
+- Theoretical pancreatitis risk (class effect, not saw in trials)

-Proper patient selection, appropriate dosing with gradual escalation, and vigilant monitoring minimize risks and ensure safe research conduct.
+Proper patient selection, appropriate dosing with gradual escalation, and vigilant tracking minimize risks and ensure safe research conduct.

 Quality Assurance: Third-Party Testing and Purity Verification